jongacnik/Frank/README.md

 ## Notes

 Frank can, should, and probably will, be made more robust.
 For the moment, you should name your directories with slug friendly characters and be aware that certain files could break Frank entirely.
+Currently I use Frank in combination with caching in a sort of faux static-site scenario.
 Drop bugs or suggestions into Issues, if you'd like.